 The Digital Navigator Program launched in March 2023 with $1.7 million in funding from state legislation, SB 22-140.
 The funding is administered by CDLE.
 Serve Colorado/ AmeriCorps provided a match of that state funding, and Comcast has contributed $600,000 for the two year period of this program.
 The Learning Source and Loveland Public Library were awarded funding to recruit nearly 20 AmeriCorps member digital navigators who will provide digital navigation services in 16 locations.

-What Does a Digital Navigator Do?
+- What Does a Digital Navigator Do?

-Digital Navigators will work primarily one on one in person with community members who are members of historically marginalized communities.
+Digital Navigators work primarily one on one in person with community members who are members of historically marginalized communities.
 When community members’ needs and goals align, Digital Navigators may also offer small group training.
 Digital navigators:

-• Assess community members’ access to internet service at home and to web-enabled equipment along with their ability to utilize technology to meet their needs and achieve their goals.
+- Assess community members’ access to internet service at home and to web-enabled equipment along with their ability to utilize technology to meet their needs and achieve their goals.

-• Create digital inclusion goals and work with community members to achieve them.
+- Create digital inclusion goals and work with community members to achieve them.

 For more information, please contact Jessie Hawthorn, Digital Navigator Program Administrator, at jessie.hawthorn@state.co.us.

-How Can I Find a Digital Navigator Near Me?
+- How Can I Find a Digital Navigator Near Me?

-If you would like to submit a request for digital navigation services for yourself or for someone else, please click here.
-Please allow 48 business hours for a response.
-If you do not receive a response within 48 hours, email digitalequity@state.co.us
+- Please allow 48 business hours for a response.
+If you do not receive a response within 48 hours, email digitalequity@state.co.us.

-The Colorado Digital Navigator Community of Practice was created to support staff and volunteers who provide digital navigation services in Colorado.
+The Colorado Navigator Community of Practice (CoP) was created to support staff and volunteers who provide digital navigation services in Colorado.
 Staff who support or supervise the work of those individuals may also find it helpful to be part of this community.

 Get Involved

-Digital Equity Committee
+Digital Equity Stakeholders Meeting

 As the Broadband Office coordinates broadband efforts to create more access to high-speed internet they have partnered with the Office of the Future of Work (OFW) and the Office of eHealth Innovation (OeHI) to lead activities related to digital literacy and inclusion.